DiegelD/CarND-Path-Planning-Project/README.md

 5. Appendix: *Build Instructions & Simulator* ...

 ## Intro Behavior Planner
-In self-driving  cars behavior selection, is on of the most challenging topics.
+In self-driving cars, behavior selection, is on of the most challenging topics.
 Simplified, the topic is **what to do next**?
 And not on a minute level of what  exact control input to give a to steering wheel but more of a macroscopic level whether it's a left or right or change lanes of a highway or take an exit.